Skip to main content

 Performance Based Energy Codes

-Commercial building energy codes such as ASHRAE Standard 90.1 typically include two types of approaches for demonstrating compliance; prescriptive and performance paths.
+Commercial building energy codes typically include two types of approaches for demonstrating compliance; prescriptive and performance paths.

-• The two performance-based approaches in Standard 90.1 are the Energy Cost Budget (ECB) method found in Section 11 and the Performance Rating Method (PRM), commonly referred to by its location in the Standard, Appendix G. These methods provide more flexibility by allowing a designer to "trade off" compliance by not meeting some prescriptive requirements if the impact can be offset by exceeding other prescriptive requirements.
+• ASHRAE Standard 90.1 includes two performance path options: the Energy Cost Budget (ECB) method found in Section 12 and the Performance Rating Method (PRM), commonly referred to by its location in the Standard, Appendix G. These methods provide flexibility by allowing a designer to "trade off" by not meeting some prescriptive requirements if the impact can be offset by exceeding other prescriptive requirements.
+By using a performance path, owners and designers can optimize their design and construction to reduce the overall cost of construction.
 This is demonstrated using computer simulation to compare a proposed building design to a reference building design commonly referred to as a baseline.

 The main differences between the ECB and PRM approaches in Standard 90.1 are the characteristics of the baseline building design.